 Immediate Family (Immed.
-Family): Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters.
+Family): Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters of owner/operator.
 If the worker does not fall into one of the four categories listed here, then the worker is considered a hired worker.